Siege of Fort Pulaski: Siege

-The U.S. siege plan would make military history.
-Quincy Adams Gillmore was General Thomas Sherman's chief engineering officer.
-His professional reading had followed the test records of the experimental rifled gun which the Army had begun testing in 1859.

-Following a reconnaissance of the ground, he proposed the unconventional plan to reduce Fort Pulaski with mortars and rifled guns.
-Commanding General Thomas W. Sherman approved the plan, but not the promise of the rifled guns.
+Following a reconnaissance of the ground, Gillmore proposed the unconventional plan to reduce Fort Pulaski with mortars and rifled guns.
+Sherman approved the plan, but not the promise of the rifled guns.
 His endorsement was qualified, believing gunnery effect would be limited, "to shake the walls in a random manner."
 But the innovative weaponry in the event made his deployed 10,000-man assault force unnecessary.
-Of the two senior military commanders leading up to the engagement, neither Union General Thomas Sherman, nor Confederate General Robert E. Lee believed the fort could be captured by bombardment alone.
+Of the two senior military commanders leading up to the engagement, neither Union general, Sherman, nor Confederate general, Lee believed the fort could be captured by bombardment alone.